 You may decide these consequences are suitable for your situation though.
-If you are trying to pay off your federal loans sooner or choose not to work in a public setting for the first 10 years of your career, then a refinance could be a good option for you.
+If you’re trying to pay off your federal loans sooner or choose not to work in a public setting for the first 10 years of your career, then a refinance could be a good option for you.

 All federal student loans issued after July 2006 have a fixed rate of interest.
 Refinancing federal student loans with a private lender can introduce a variable interest rate into the equation, which could increase your monthly payments.

-It could make sense to refinance private student loans if you can find a lower interest rate or if you can move into a fixed interest rate.
-Since your private loans don’t qualify for an income-driven repayment plan or the PSLF, you don’t have to worry about missing out on future benefits when you refinance.
+It could make sense to refinance private student loans if you can find a lower interest rate or you can move to a fixed interest rate.
+Since your private loans don’t qualify for an income-driven repayment plan or the PSLF, you don’t have to worry about missing out on future benefits when you refinance

 The Public Service Loan Forgiveness (PSLF) program applies to many physicians who work in the public sector or at a qualifying non-profit.